Tencent/tquic/website/docs/tutorial/core_concepts.md

 ## Stream

-The **Stream** provide a lightweight, ordered byte-stream abstraction to an application.
+The **Stream** provides a lightweight, ordered byte-stream abstraction to an application.

 Streams can be unidirectional or bidirectional: **unidirectional** streams carry data from the initiator to its peer; **bidirectional** streams allow for data to be sent in both directions.